 Information on nearby attractions is available from the Great Outdoors Visitors Bureau. www.visitpago.com

-Sinnemahoning State Park features the 142-acre George B. Stevenson Reservoir, camping, picnicking and wildlife watching.
+Sinnemahoning State Park features the 142-acre George B. Stevenson Reservoir, wildlife park/center office, camping, picnicking, and wildlife watching.

 Maps and Downloadables

 Below are many of the maps and publications for this park.
 You can read them or download them and might need special software (all free) to view the publications.

 You must have the free Adobe Reader to view the maps and brochures that are in pdf format (.pdf).

 Alternate versions of the text of the brochures are in rich text and text formats.
 Click on the files to view them.
 To download (.rtf) files:

 The Interactive GIS Map uses Geographic Information Systems to create a map that does not need to be downloaded and features driving directions, searchable park amenities and customizable maps.
 Please note that the background maps are maintained by a variety of public sources and driving directions usually go to the nearest large road.

 Sizerville State Park is six miles north of Emporium on PA 155 in Cameron and Potter counties.